The MDI AS actuates and agitates a canister in the patient actuator.

-Our instrumentation is designed to help the pharmaceutical scientist perform the in vitro testing that the FDA recommends is performed on nasal sprays and MDIs, such as:
+Our instrumentation is designed to help the pharmaceutical scientist perform the in vitro testing that the US Food and Drug Administration (FDA) recommends is performed on nasal sprays and metered-dose inhalers (MDI), such as:

 - Priming / repriming